Automated Archiving Service

 - Hardware Processing: Converts to AV1 format using Intel QSV hardware acceleration

-- Smart Organization: Moves processed files to date-based directories
+- Smart Organization: Creates date-based directory structure for processed files

 - Metadata Generation: Creates NFO files for media server compatibility

-- Cleanup: Optionally removes original files after successful processing
+- Original Preservation: Preserves original files after successful processing

 Directory Structure